PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise2.md

 # HOL2: Exercise 2: Set up your environment on Azure to Migrate Servers

-### Estimated time: 40 minutes
+### Estimated time: 40 Minutes

 In this exercise, you will learn how to migrate machines as physical servers to Azure, using the Azure Migrate: Server Migration tool.
-Migrating machines by treating them as physical servers is useful in several scenarios such as, Migrate on-premises physical servers, Migrate Hyper-V VMs and much more.
+Migrating machines by treating them as physical servers is useful in several scenarios, such as migrating on-premises physical servers, migrating Hyper-V VMs, and much more.

 ## Lab objectives